lewagon/dotfiles/02-OOP/06-Food-Delivery-Day-Two/01-Food-Delivery/README.md

 ### 2.1 - `Order` model

-Our restaurant take orders, so wee need a way to represent what an order is.
+Our restaurant takes orders, so we need a way to represent what an order is.

 An order is what ties everything together.
 Each order has an id, a meal, a customer, an employee plus a `delivered` boolean to record whether or not the order has been delivered.